Clearing your name is our #1 priority.

 Capital murder, also known as first-degree murder or aggravated murder, is typically a category of homicide that involves specific circumstances, making it punishable by the death penalty or life imprisonment without parole.

-The exact definition varies by jurisdiction but often includes intentional, premeditated killings, murders committed during the commission of another serious crime, or those showing extreme indifference to human life.
+The exact definition of capital murders varies by jurisdiction but often includes intentional, premeditated killings, murders committed during the commission of another serious crime, or those showing extreme indifference to human life.

 The term “capital” refers to the potential punishment, which can involve capital punishment (execution).
 Laws regarding capital murder vary globally and within different regions or countries